War in Donbas: Downing of Malaysia Airlines Flight 17

 On 17 July 2014, DPR forces shot down a civilian passenger jet, Malaysia Airlines Flight 17 over Hrabove (a village in the Donetsk Oblask), killing all 298 people on board.
 This disaster followed two similar incidents earlier in the week, when two Ukrainian Air Force planes were shot down.

 DPR-affiliated insurgents blamed the Ukrainian government for the disaster, whereas the government, Netherlands, and Australia blamed Russia and the insurgents.
 The responsibility for investigation was delegated to the Dutch Safety Board (DSB) and the Dutch-led joint investigation team (JIT), who concluded that the airliner was downed by a Buk surface-to-air missile launched from pro-Russian separatist-controlled territory in Ukraine.
 According to the JIT, the Buk that was used originated from the 53rd Anti-Aircraft Missile Brigade of the Russian Federation, and had been transported from Russia on the day of the crash, fired from a field in a separatist-controlled area, and the launcher returned to Russia after it was used to shoot down MH17.

 On the basis of the JIT's conclusions, the governments of the Netherlands and Australia held Russia responsible for the deployment of the Buk installation and took steps to hold Russia formally accountable.

 Government push into Donetsk and Luhansk cities

-Meanwhile, fighting in Luhansk resulted in the loss of electrical power and water services across the city.
-Shelling damaged an electrical substation in the Kamennobrodskiy district, causing the power loss.
+On 18 July, at least 20 civilians were killed by shelling of Luhansk city, according to a statement by the separatist-controlled city administration.
+It said that a barrage of rockets hit "virtually every district".
+The shelling forced OSCE monitors to flee from their office in Luhansk, and move to Starobilsk.
+Shelling damaged an electrical substation in the city's Kamennobrodskiy district, causing blackouts.
 An oil refinery in Lysychansk was also set alight.

-At least 20 civilians were killed in the shelling of Luhansk, according to a statement by the city administration.
-The statement said that a barrage of rockets hit "virtually every district".
-The shelling forced OSCE monitors to flee from their office in Luhansk, and move to Starobilsk.
-Government forces went on to capture the south-eastern section of the city.
-Another 16 people died overnight, and at least 60 were wounded.
-According to a government report, Luhansk airport was secured by government forces amidst the battle.
+Ukrainian forces went on to capture the south-eastern section of Luhansk city.
+Another 16 people were killed overnight, and at least 60 were wounded.
+According to a government report, Luhansk airport was secured by Ukrainian forces amidst the battle.